symbol/symbol-docs/source/concepts/multisig-account.rst

 Minimum approval and removal
 ****************************

-It is not always necessary to require all cosignatories to cosign transactions associated with the multisig account.
+It is not always necessary to require all :term:`cosignatories <Cosignatories>` to cosign transactions associated with the multisig account.
 |codename| allows to set up the minimum number of cosignatory agreements.
 These properties can be :ref:`edited <guide-modify-a-multisig-account-min-approval>` afterward to suit almost all needs.